To the Polls: 10 Reasons Why Voting is Important

-Voting is odd.
-Just about everyone acknowledges the importance of voting.
-At the same time, the odds against a single person’s vote being the decisive in an election are overwhelming.
+Just about everyone — on the left and the right — acknowledges the importance of voting.
+At the same time, the odds against a single person’s vote being decisive in an election are overwhelming.
 It simply isn’t going to happen to any of us.
-So that leads to the question: If we are not going to decide an election, why is voting so important?
-Is it not just a feel-good thing?
+Nonetheless voting is not just a feel-good thing that gratifies most of us.
+It’s important even if your candidate wins or loses by thousands of votes.

 Protect democracy: It is vital to understand that voting is a group effort.
 If the group is apathetic, those hoping to take advantage will be encouraged.